Elsa Bloodstone: Monsters Unleashed

-Powers, abilities and equipment
+Powers and abilities

 Elsa has exhibited superhuman strength, speed, durability and endurance, and a regenerative healing factor.
 She appears to possess all of the abilities her father once had.
 In addition, she has demonstrated immunity to vampire bites (her blood will kill a vampire if consumed and the original Bloodgem fragment itself is anathema to vampires).

 Some of her powers were bestowed upon her by the Bloodgem fragment she wears on a choker, although she does not appear to be wearing it in flashbacks to her childhood training sessions.
 Elsa has also inherited at least some of the Bloodgem's power genetically from her father.
 She has also been portrayed as an expert marksman.

 Elsa is able to fire energy blasts from her right hand, and claims that her father ripped off her original hand and replaced it with an apparently magical one.
 This power was never utilized previously and has not been used since.
 No explanation has been offered to date.

 She has been shown to use a removable Bloodgem on a choker as well as a number of artifacts gathered by her father.
 These include a lamp which contained a genie whom Ulysses had enslaved years ago.
 This serves as an early warning system, lighting up during times of supernatural crisis, and transporting him to said crisis.
 In Nextwave, she carries a guitar case with a false cover, containing two Uzis and a rifle.